oceanbase/oceanbase/README.md

 2. Connect to the OceanBase Database instance:

     ```shell
-    docker exec -it oceanbase-ce ob-mysql sys # Connect to the root user of the sys tenant.
+    docker exec -it oceanbase-ce obclient -h127.0.0.1 -P2881 -uroot # Connect to the root user of the sys tenant.
     ```

 See also [Docker Readme](https://github.com/oceanbase/docker-images/tree/main/oceanbase-ce) for more details.